Jimmy Page: Early life

-He appeared on BBC1 in 1957 with a Höfner President acoustic, which he'd bought from money saved up from his milk round in the summer holidays and which had a pickup so it could be amplified, but his first solid-bodied electric guitar was a second-hand 1959 Futurama Grazioso, later replaced by a Fender Telecaster, a model he had seen Buddy Holly playing and a real-life example of which he'd played at an electronics exhibition at Earls Court Exhibition Centre in London.
+Page appeared on BBC1 in 1957 with a Höfner President acoustic, which he'd bought from money saved up from his milk round in the summer holidays.
+The guitar had a pick-up so it could be amplified, but his first solid-bodied electric guitar was a second-hand 1959 Futurama Grazioso, later replaced by a Fender Telecaster.
+Page had seen Buddy Holly playing a Telecaster, and he had also played one at an electronics exhibition at Earls Court Exhibition Centre in London.

 Page's musical tastes included skiffle, acoustic folk music, and the blues sounds of Elmore James, B.B.
 King, Otis Rush, Buddy Guy, Freddie King, and Hubert Sumlin.
 "Basically, that was the start: a mixture between rock and blues."

-At age 13, Page appeared on Huw Wheldon's All Your Own talent quest programme in a skiffle quartet, one performance of which aired on BBC1 in 1957.
-The group played "Mama Don't Want to Skiffle Anymore" and another American-flavoured song, "In Them Ol' Cottonfields Back Home".
-When asked by Wheldon what he wanted to do after schooling, Page said, "I want to do biological research [to find a cure for] cancer, if it isn't discovered by then."
+At age 13, Page appeared on Huw Wheldon's All Your Own talent quest program in a skiffle quartet, one performance of which aired on BBC1 in 1957.
+The group played "Mama Don't Want to Skiffle Anymore" and another American-flavored song, "In Them Ol' Cottonfields Back Home".
+When asked by Wheldon what he wanted to do after school, Page said, "I want to do biological research [to find a cure for] cancer, if it isn't discovered by then."

 In an interview with Guitar Player magazine, Page stated that "there was a lot of busking in the early days, but as they say, I had to come to grips with it and it was a good schooling."
-When he was fourteen, and billed as James Page, he played in a group called Malcolm Austin and Whirlwinds, alongside Tony Busson on bass, Stuart Cockett on rhythm and a drummer named Tom, playing Chuck Berry and Jerry Lee Lewis numbers.
-This band was short-lived, as Page soon found a drummer for a band he'd previously been playing in with Rod Wyatt, David Williams and Pete Calvert, and came up with a name for them: The Paramounts.
-The Paramounts played gigs in Epsom, once supporting a group who later beaome Johnny Kidd & the Pirates.
+When he was 14, and billed as James Page, he played in a group called Malcolm Austin and Whirlwinds, alongside Tony Busson on bass, Stuart Cockett on rhythm, and a drummer named Tom, playing Chuck Berry and Jerry Lee Lewis numbers.
+This band was short-lived, as Page soon began playing with Rod Wyatt, David Williams, and Pete Calvert.
+Page named the group The Paramounts, and they played gigs in Epsom, once supporting a group who later became Johnny Kidd & the Pirates.